 The FY 2017 CSFL calculated for DDOT included adjustment entries that are not described in detail on table 5.
-These adjustments include a reduction of \$2,105,000 to account for the removal of one-time funding appropriated in FY 2016 to support waiver of Public Parking Space Rental fees, an Aerial ions the ncy
+These adjustments include a reduction of \$2,105,000 to account for the removal of one-time funding appropriated in FY 2016 to support waiver of Public Parking Space Rental fees, an Aerial

-Transport Study, a Congestion Managemen Transportation Reorganization And Addition personal services to account for Fringe Bene of cost-of-living adjustments, and approve nonpersonal services based on the Consume oter.
+Transport Study, a Congestion Managemen Transportation Reorganical personal services to account for Fringe Benof cost-of-living adjustments, and approve nonpersonal services based on the Consume

-CSFL funding for DDOT also includes i reflect estimates for Fleet services, and \$ CSFL assumptions are presented separately within the budget.
+CSFL funding for DDOT also includes a reflect estimates for Fleet services, and \$ ried nn S pact it of thie

+CSFL assumptions are presented separately within the budget.
 For more detail on the CSFL, please see the appendix in this volume.